olahol/react-ab/README.md

 });
 ```

+Universality is achieved by setting `get, set, clear`.
+Here is an example
-Server side with Express.js and using ES6:
+server side with Express.js and using ES6:

 ```js
 import express from "express";